birendpatel/lemon/src/README.md

 # src
-`lemon.h`: Common header file used by all other lemon source files.
-It contains compiler checks, error codes, and system headers.

-`lemon.c`: Implements debugging and error functions specified in lemon.h.

-`main.c`: Lemon entry point.
-Parses command line arguments and then either compiles from a file or loads the REPL.
+`main`: This is the lemon entry point.
+It parses command line arguments and then either compiles from a file or loads the REPL.

-`options.h`: API for the command line options parser.

-`options.c`: Implements the options parser via GNU argp.
+`options`: This contains the command line options parser, which is implemented with GNU argp.

+`xerror`: Xerror is a lightweight error handler.
+It include a thread-safe logging facility.

+`parser`: This constructs an AST via a Pratt parser.
+A parse tree is not constructed as an intermediate step.

+`scanner`: This is the source code tokenizer.
+It runs in a separate thread and communicates tokens to the parser via a thread-safe FIFO queue.

+`compile`: Controller for the front and backend portions of the compiler.
+Raw source code goes in and a VM-executable program comes out.
+Start here if you're reading the source code for the first time.